virgesmith/pico-crypto-key/README.md

 Tiny2040 | White flash | Green  | Blue | Red     | Flashing Red
 Pico 2   | Flash       | -      | On   | -       | Flashing

-&ast; "Ready" state required a valid pin to be supplied.
+&ast; "Ready" state is only enetered after a valid pin is supplied.

 ## Build